mitadic/cloud-1/README.md

 - one AWS IAM account with AWS Access key and relevant EC2 permissions
 - one EC2 keypair with `400` permissions on the private .pem key (else Ansible scolds you about it)

 There are 5 points of interaction across 3 files for providing the credentials to this project.
-Look for `- insert` syntax to replace it in:
+Look for instances of `insert` to replace in:
 - /key.pem
 - /playbooks/AWS_create_ec2.yaml
 - /playbooks/AWS_security_group.yaml